 Strengthening Native American Communities & Economies

-First Nations Development Institute provides resources to help in the development of Native Philanthropic organizations.
+First Nations Development Institute provides resources to help in the development of Native Institutions and Philanthropic organizations.

 The purpose of this booklet is to provide information about nonprofit corporations to help you determine whether or not incorporating as a nonprofit is a good fit for your organization.